SBML-Kimlab/DiffExo/raw_files/bam/README_BAM.txt

-Please make Bam files for using DiffExo pipeline.
+Please make BAM files for using the DiffExo pipeline.